chroma-core/chroma/examples/gemini/README.md

 0. The text documents in the `documents` folder are loaded line by line, then embedded and stored in a Chroma collection.

 1. When the user submits a question, it gets embedded using the same model as the documents, and the lines most relevant to the query are retrieved by Chroma.
-2. The user-submitted question is passed to OpenAI's API, along with the extra context retrieved by Chroma.
-The OpenAI API generates generates a response.
+2. The user-submitted question is passed to Google Gemini's API, along with the extra context retrieved by Chroma.
+The Google Gemini API generates generates a response.
 3. The response is displayed to the user, along with the lines used as extra context.

 ## Running the example

-You will need an OpenAI API key to run this demo.
-You can [get one here](https://platform.openai.com/account/api-keys).
+You will need an Google API key to run this demo.

 Install dependencies and run the example: